-Even better, if you have an engaging understudy eagerly waiting to be recruited for the position, you should go for it.
+Even better, if you have an engaging understudy eagerly waiting to be recruited for the position, you should let them go for it.
 By nominating a different groomsman to the post of speech-giver, you can guarantee a solution that pleases all parties, from the guests to the groom.
+A sibling works great, too, says Ang, or even a cousin or close friend.
 This way, the best man can relax and ensure the groom has a good time, without dreading the clink of a glass.

 Modern weddings with younger crowds tend to be less traditional.
 In the case that you really don't care about toasts, either keep them to a minimum or nix them altogether!
 "I have had weddings where the best man or maid of honor did not give a toast," Ang says.
 "Sometimes, the couple have chosen not to have many toasts at the wedding at all.
 They may have attended weddings in the past with endless toasts, and it isn't something they want at their own wedding.
 Some couples really love dancing and want to maximize the dancing time!" she says.
 She adds that the parents of the newlyweds often make speeches, and it's perfectly fine if those are the only speeches of the night.